 In addition to regular inspections, Licensing Officers are responsible for investigating complaints that are related to licensed residential care facilities.
 A summary of all substantiated complaints can be found below.
 Download residential care complaint investigation summary report

-An unlawful residential care facility is one in which unlicensed care is being provided to 3 or more children not related by blood or marriage to the operator of the facility.
+An unlawful residential care facility is one in which unlicensed care is being provided to 3 or more persons not related by blood or marriage to the operator of the facility.
 A list of all unlawful residential care facilities found to be operating in Vancouver, Richmond, North Shore, Sunshine Coast, and Sea to Sky regions can be accessed using the link below.
 Download list of unlawful residential care facilities

 During inspections, licensing officers look for items typically divided into ten broad categories: